The Definitive Guide to Translation Rates in 2020

 - Repetitive Content is text that is used more than once in your document or documents.

 - Let’s assume you have 20 brochures for different products your company sells, but in all of them there is a description of said company, which is exactly the same.
 These are called “repetitions” if they are exact matches and “fuzzy matches” if they are not exact.
-Most translators and companies will not charge you at all or give you a big discount for this type of content.
+Most translators and companies will use translation memories and will not charge you at all or give you a big discount for this type of content.

 3. How Are